Echo (comic book): Story

 While taking photographs in the desert, Julie Martin witnesses the explosion of a battle suit and its pilot, the end result of a live munitions exercise.
-The suit, now reduced to small pellets, rains down on Julie and her pick-up truck.
+The suit, now reduced to small pellets, rains down on Julie and her pickup truck.
 The pellets are heavy, landing with significant force and adhere to both Julie and her truck.
 Julie returns home, still covered in pellets, and listens to a voice mail from her husband, who is insisting she sign divorce papers.
 Julie attempts to remove the pellets that have stuck to her, only to have the pellets spread and bond to a portion of her body.

 Julie decides to seek medical attention to have the metallic substance removed from her body.
 When she opens the door to her truck more of the pellets bond to her skin.
 Julie's shoulders and chest are almost completely covered by the metallic substance at this point, and the substance now bears an unknown symbol.
 When a doctor touches the substance it reacts by removing his fingernail, whereas Julie feels no more than a tingling and some slight warmth.
 The doctor believes the situation to be a horrible prank, and refuses to treat Julie.
 Meanwhile, the developers of the battle suit (HeNRI) have confirmed Julie's presence at the scene of the explosion and dispatch a young woman known as Ivy (despite objections from the military) to locate Julie.

 Julie is aided by Dillon Murphy, a park ranger who was the boyfriend of Annie, the previous owner of the suit.
 Ivy eventually teams with Julie and Dillon to help them escape and to stop Dr. Foster of HeNRI, who plans to use the alloy to power a black hole device.

 During her long run from the military, Julie discovers several things about her metallic plate.
 It seems bonded to her nervous system, tapping into her emotional state to achieve several powers, including, but not limited to, a powerful healing ability able to repair physical damage on her body and the ones of people to whom Julie is able to feel a strong empathic bond, or activate lightning to protect her from harm when she's scared or angered.
 Furthermore, the previous owner of the suit, Annie Trotter, seems to have somehow imprinted her personality in the metal, echoing at times in Julie's mind.
 The alloy also enhances Julie's physical form, making her noticeably taller and more powerful.
 Prolonged direct contact by Julie with Ivy also causes Ivy to decrease in physical age to her young teens.